dclark202/auto-censoring/README.md

 - [`ffmpeg`](https://ffmpeg.org/) (for handling mp3 files)
 - A [Genius API key](https://genius.com/api-clients).
 This key should be placed in the `GENIUS_API_TOKEN` variable in `fsp.py` (or set as `GENIUS_API_TOKEN` in your system environment).

-To start the web interface locally execute `python app.py`.
+To start the web interface locally execute `python app.py` in the project directory.
 On first execution `app.py` will convert the configuration files in `./lora_config` to a full Whisper model stored at `./whisper-medium-ft`.

 **Note**: Running this app locally in any reasonable amount of time will require a CUDA enabled GPU with a minimum of 12GB of VRAM (recommended 16GB or more).